How to choose a travel credit card: 4 questions to ask

 3. What are the fees?

-Even the best travel credit cards come with annual fees.
-Knowing what fees come with the card helps you decide if the benefits and rewards outweigh the potential cost.
+Even the best travel credit cards have annual fees.
+Knowing these fees can help you decide if the benefits and rewards outweigh the potential cost.

 If your spending aligns with the bonus categories and perks, the rewards may outweigh the annual fee.
 But if the benefits don't align with your travel needs or the rewards are minimal, it might make more sense to consider a card with no annual fee.